linuxmint/cinnamon-spices-themes/Adapta-Nokto/files/Adapta-Nokto/README.md

 ## Adapta-Nokto

-A dark theme based on Material Design Guidelines.
+A compact dark theme based on Material Design Guidelines.
 Cinnamon, Metacity, GTK2, GTK3.18 and GTK3.22+ themes are included.

 ## Credits